 - the version backed up previous to that.

 After 30 days the oldest version is removed from the backup system to make room for more current backups.
 In other words, if a backup results in more than two inactive versions, the oldest inactive version is removed from the system.
 An unchanged file will be kept indefinitely.

 You can initiate a data restore at any time, day or night, using the Restore feature of the TSM Backup software.
 You may also request that a University IT consultant help you with the restore.
 Note that the restore of a single file might take only a few minutes; the restore of an entire system may take several hours to several days depending upon size of stored data.

 Client data is secure; with the exception of University IT Systems Administrators, who administer the backup system, only you have access to your data.
 University IT System Administrators must have access to the data in order to operate the service, however, they are bound by strict confidentiality agreements and by University policy to protect the security of the data.
-All backups are kept in a secure facility on campus and later off-site at the University's remote data storage site.
+All backup data is encrypted in transit and at rest while being stored in cloud storage.

 Please review the documents linked below for more information on data security considerations: